squireaj/PRankings/README.md

 # Power Rankings
 Custom Angular Directives Tutorial

 >In this tutorial I will be going over the basics of building a custom Angular directive.
-By the end of this tutorial if you follow along you will have built your very own directive.
+By the end of this tutorial you will be able to build your very own directive.
 The example doesn't cover every concept but it is very useful in a variety of situations.

 ### What You Will Build